vncntt/webbot/README.md

 # Canvas HW Automation for a class

 A Python script that automates brute force finding correct answers for Canvas HW and submitting them.
 Really using the infinite HW retries.
+Watching it run is really fun.

 ## Overview